-No Big 12 program knows better than what it's like to take the floor with a conference title on the line.
+No Big 12 program knows better than Kansas what it’s like to take the floor with a conference title on the line.

-The #6 Jayhawks (24-8, 13-4 Big 12) are in position to share another conference crown when they meet #21 (21-9, 10-7) Saturday at Lawrence, Kan.
+The #6 Jayhawks (24-8, 13-4 Big 12) are in position to share another conference crown when they meet #21 Texas (21-9, 10-7) Saturday at Lawrence, Kan.

 Kansas just played a stressful game Thursday in which hope for claiming a 20th Big 12 title in the 26-year existence of the conference hinged on the outcome.
 Although it trailed TCU for much of the half, Kansas eventually earned a 72-68 home win and tied Baylor atop the Big 12 standings.